-So, with the advent of spring, we thought it was high time we dusted down our YouTube channel and gave it a much-needed overhaul.
-As well as introducing lots of nice new image content from some of our latest 3D imaging systems, we felt that the channel would have a greater sense of purpose if we were to develop it into an educational resource for microscopy and bioimaging, with obvious relevance for remote learning (i.e. perfect in our current situation).
+So, with the advent of spring, we thought it was high time we dusted down our YouTube channel and gave it an overhaul.
+As well as introducing lots of nice new image content from some of our latest 3D imaging systems, we felt that the channel would have a greater sense of purpose if we were to develop it into an educational resource for microscopy and bioimaging, with obvious relevance for remote learning (i.e., perfect in our current circumstances).
 Consequently, we have started to collate the most useful and relevant of YouTube’s microscopy-related content (webinars, tutorials, demonstrations etc), ranging from the basic principles of light microscopy to cutting-edge fluorescence-based nanoscopy techniques such as FLIM, so that they are all placed under one roof for your convenience : )

 One of the things we hoped to provide our userbase was a series of video tutorials for the hub’s many microscope systems.
 Whilst there’s a great deal of useful training material on YouTube, in the main, it tends to be aimed at many of the high-end, turn-key imaging systems.
 Furthermore, not all microscopes are created equal, they each have their own peculiarities which reflect their intended function and most ‘evolve’ over time, through upgrades, to accomodate the vagaries of research.
 So, with this in mind, we have started to create our very own bespoke training videos for each of the hub’s microscope systems (example here).